-- Acceptance > leads to allocation; - Rejection > leads to withdrawal and closing of the request; - No answer > the C-OSS will actively try to get an answer.
-In case there is still no answer from the applicants, the C-OSS will end the process (no allocation).
+- Acceptance > leads to allocation - Ask for adaptations > late offer can be returned to path elaboration with comments; IM/AB will make an alternative proposal; however, if no alternatives are possible, the applicant will have to prepare a new request - Rejection > leads to withdrawal and closing of the request - No answer > The C-OSS will actively try to get an answer.
+In case there is still no answer from the applicants, the C-OSS will end the process (no allocation)

-If not all applicants agree on the final offer the request will be considered as unanswered.
+If not all applicants agree on the final offer, the request will be considered as unanswered.

-3.6 Ad-hoc path request phase
+4.3.6 Ad-hoc path request phase